Menu

 blueberry scones drizzled with icing

-Scones are a classic British treat!
-Whether you have them as a snack, dessert, or a quick breakfast on the go, these gently crumbly treats are like a cross between buttery shortbread and light, doughy biscuits!
+Scones are a classic British treat.
+Whether you have them as a snack, dessert, or a quick breakfast on the go, these gently crumbly treats are like a cross between buttery shortbread and light, doughy biscuits.
+This easy Blueberry Scone recipe includes real blueberries, fresh buttermilk, and basic pantry staples like flour and butter to create the perfect fruit-studded scone.

 overhead shot of blueberry scones arranged in a row on top of a marble slab

 I love using buttermilk in this recipe to give extra flavor to the scones, but if you don’t have any, or just don’t want to use buttermilk, you can substitute cream instead.
-The turbinado sugar adds a great touch, but it can also be omitted if you prefer!
+The turbinado sugar adds a great touch, but it can also be omitted if you prefer.
 You’ll still have perfect, crumbly, creamy scones.

 • Butter: I use unsalted butter, chopped into small pieces.